LinkfandosVF/cryptidcrushwiki/Characters/Snow.md

 ## Gallery
 WIP

+## Side Notes
+- Atlas doesn't seem to remember a lot of his mother, but he does keep a damaged picture of her and his dad in his room.
+The part with snow on the picture is missing and the photography was probably Atticus' propriety.
+Atlas drew her on a piece of paper that he taped to the back of the picture to fill the missing part.

+- Multiple elements in the game shows that Atlas probably grew up with only his father.

 ## References
 1 - Defunt is a fancy word for dead, an adjective of « passed away »